vatesfr/xen-orchestra/load_balancing.md

 ### Threshold

-In a plan, you can configure various threshold:
+In a plan, you can configure various thresholds:

 * CPU threshold
 * Free memory